AnkurSaxena135/Divide-Board-into-k-groups/README.md

 |2|3|3|2|
 ```

 One approach to achieve a sure-shot solution is to ensure that the cell being assigned always has the lowest degree i.e. 2.
-An algorith would look as follows:
+An algorithm would look as follows:

 1. Start from any corner since they have the lowest degree on the entire board.
 2. Assign a group to the current cell and mark it as assigned.